Improving the English, number, digital and employability skills of you and your workers

 Everyone working in adult social care needs English, number, digital and employability skills, including team work, and problem solving skills.
 Together these are known as core skills.

 We’ve got resources to help you ensure you and your staff have the right core skills.
-Read our overview leaflet to see how we can support you.

 Different roles require a different level of skill.
 Having the right core skills will ensure social care workers:

 - provide high quality care and support